 Frequently asked questions

-- More information is available on UCLA Housing’s COVID-19 information page.
+- More information on winter quarter housing is available on UCLA Housing’s COVID-19 information page.

 - Residence hall occupancy is limited to one student per bedroom, and undergraduate apartments are limited to two students per bedroom.

-- Certain buildings will be set aside for isolation of students who test positive for COVID-19 or who were in close contact with someone who tested positive and are required to quarantine.
+- Certain buildings have been set aside for isolation of students who test positive for COVID-19 or who were in close contact with someone who tested positive and are required to quarantine.

 - Housing rates can be found here.